What is the difference between a Power of Attorney and a Will?

 What is a Power of Attorney?

 A power of attorney (POA) is a legal form that authorizes someone else (called the attorney in fact or agent) to make business, legal, and financial activities and decisions on your behalf.
 For instance, if you become unable to manage your own affairs, your agent will be able to do it for you.
-Your agent will be able to pay your bills, make repairs to your home, sell your car, run your business, and more.
-If you do not have a power of attorney, a court proceeding is necessary to prove you are mentally incompetent and have a guardian appointed.
-If you execute a power of attorney, you can choose the person you prefer and there is no delay between the time you need someone to handle your affairs and the time they can do so.
+Your agent will be able to pay your bills, make repairs to your home, sell your car, run your business, manage your property, and more.
 Laws in relation to power of attorneys may vary in each country .
-The document must be signed and notarized in most of the countries to be valid.
+The document must be signed and notarized in most of the countries to be valid, including in UAE.

 Comparison between a POA and a Will: